StarsDown64/aspire-hall-cup/README.md

 # aspire-hall-cup
 This repo provides code for the displays in the first floor of buildings in Aspire Apartments.
-Adapted from code for the hkn-lounge, created by Niraj Menon and Erik Duxstad.
+Adapted from code for the hkn-lounge by Noah Rediker.
+Originally created by Niraj Menon and Erik Duxstad.

 ## Requirements
 - `chromium`